natwheller/Recipely/README.md

      ![mongodb_atlas_connect](/docs/assets/images/mongodb_atlas_connect.png)
    - Setup connection security by whitelisting your connection IP address and creating a MongoDB User.
 Remember this username and password for the next step.
    - For the connection method, select "Connect Your Application" and copy the connection string.
    - Open a terminal in this project directory and run the command below.
-Make sure you have replaced `<password>` in your connection string with your MongoDB user password created earlier and wrap the entire string with double quotes.
+Make sure you have replaced `<password>` in your connection string with your MongoDB user password created earlier and wrap the entire string with quotes (depending on your OS or shell terminal version, you may need to use either single quotes *or* double quotes.
 This command will create a database called **starwars** in your cloud database with data from the `dump/` folder.
    ```
     mongorestore --uri="<YOUR_CONNECTION_STRING>"
    ```